induktio/thinker/Details.md

 Contributions
 =============
-Following people contributed source code that was incorporated into Thinker Mod in various parts of the project.
+Source code provided by following people has been incorporated into Thinker Mod in various parts of the project.

 * Brendan Casey for [OpenSMACX](https://github.com/b-casey/OpenSMACX) related insights into the game engine and Scient's patch.
 * Tim Nevolin's [Will To Power Mod](https://github.com/tnevolin/thinker-doer) for unit healing and reactor power patch and various other game engine config options.